 Yes, it happens, and that’s why no one will ever work out in solitude at the Bodysmith.
 I’ve seen people strain hamstrings, drop weights on their feet and hands, or fail under a bench press and have to be rescued by a trainer.
 And, the New York Times reported that between 1990 and 2007, nearly one million Americans wound up in the emergency room due to an injury in the gym.

 But on the whole, I have found that most people I encounter strain a muscle or throw their back out doing regular, daily activities.
-Just a couple weeks ago, a member came to me with a shoulder injury after trying to pull-start the gasoline engine of a stubborn power washer.
-This guy is no weakling and is an accomplished, strong lifter in the gym but the power washer got the best of him anyways.
+Just a couple of weeks ago, a member came to me with a shoulder injury after trying to pull-start the gasoline engine of a stubborn power washer.
+This guy is no weakling and is an accomplished, strong lifter in the gym but the power washer got the best of him anyway.
 How does this happen to a veteran athlete and all-around active guy?